 The Company signed a construction contract for the commencement of a pre-construction surface earthworks program with MK Weeden, a Lewistown, Montana company.
-In addition, it signed a fencing contract with a local Meagher County business, Menard Construction Inc. These two contractors employ up to 45 Montanans on the early earthworks project that started in August 2020 and completed work in December 2020.
+In addition, it signed a fencing contract with a local Meagher County business, Menard Construction Inc. These two contractors employed up to 45 Montanans on the early earthworks project that started in August 2020 and completed work in December 2020.

-In the second quarter ended December 31, 2020, the Company signed a drilling contract with Timberline Drilling Inc. for the commencement of an 8,000 meter exploration program starting in January 2021.
+In the second quarter ended December 31, 2020, the Company signed a drilling contract with Timberline Drilling Inc. for the commencement of an 8,000 metre exploration program that started in January 2021.
+During the third quarter ended March 31, 2021, the Company completed the winter drilling program with 5,267 metres drilled and is currently analyzing results.